elearningz/it_handbook/Collaborate_Lifecycle.md

    EOF

    **Add some guidance here regarding expected duration of the conversion process ie. 1:1 time of recording to time of conversion.
 Note they may need to refresh the course or leave the page and come back.**

+   **Added some timing content.
+Is it enough and understandable?